-Once senior students have determined their desired career path, they have the opportunity to participate in simulation “boot camps” prior to graduation, to prepare them for surgical residency.
+Once senior students have determined their desired career path, they have the opportunity to participate in simulation “boot camps” at the center prior to graduation to prepare them for surgical residency.
 There they learn more advanced diagnostic techniques and skills such as advanced cardiac life support, ultrasound, trauma evaluation, central venous access and advanced suturing.

 “I cannot speak highly enough about the Northwestern Simulation Lab.
 The folks that work here are incredibly dedicated and work very hard to set up labs and have everything run smoothly,” said Amy Holmstrom, MD, a general surgery resident.

 Holmstrom is also a research resident and, having an office positioned in the simulation center, knows it is always busy with other residents, fellows, medical students and even high school students practicing their skills with simulators available at all hours.